 Where does kombucha come from?

 It’s a perplexing question – something of a brain-teaser – mainly because the name offers hints and suggestions while at the same time taking you off on a bit of a wild goose chase.
 To those in the know, ‘kombucha’ sounds Japanese.
-That said, those in the know will also recognise that while cha is Japanese for ‘tea’, kombu translates as ‘seaweed’.
-This is most certainly not seaweed tea, and straight away we recognise that assumptions will get you nowhere when it comes to this fascinating drink.
+That said, those in the know will also recognise that while cha is Japanese for ‘tea’, kombu translates as ‘kelp’.
+This is most certainly not any form of seaweed tea, and straight away we recognise that assumptions will get you nowhere when it comes to this fascinating drink.

 Where does kombucha come from?
 It’s China, right?